damocamo/TestWebservice1/README.txt

 o	File -> Settings -> Plugins -> Install JetBrains plugin… -> Right-click ‘Cucumber for Java’ -> ‘Download and Install’.

 2. IMPORTING THE PROJECT
-Import the project as a Maven project in Intellij
+Open the project as an Intellij Project

 4. PROPERTIES FILE
 The properties.parameters file is created from the properties.template file at first launch.